Nuno-Jesus/Make-A-Make/README.md

 cc  -Wall -Werror -Wextra main.o -o a.out
 ```

-..., but it won't force recompilation of `.c` files.
+..., but it won't force the recompilation of `.c` files.

 We could manually add a rule that specifies what files `main.o` depends on, which also solves the issue, but this is not very scalable.